BLCM/BLCMods/Borderlands 2 mods/Astor/French Translation/ReadMe.md

 - __*Tough Assault Rifles by Aaron0000* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Aaron0000's Tough Assault Rifles*.

+- __*UCP 4.1 by Community Patch Team* French Translation:__ a simple *Add-On Translation Mod* that allows you to obtain in French any text additions (in English) from the Mod *Community Patch Team's UCP 4.1*.

 * * * * *

 ## Credits: